 Elizabeth’s mother Emily Mary Rose Rann d.
 Northampton Jan 1976.

 Eric died at Northampton 20 Jan 1972 aged 67 years.
-Elizabeth ‘Bet’ Kathleen Mary Rogers died.
-Northampton 21 June 1991.
+As with most returning POWs, Buck had his physical and mental health issues – it was challenging returning to civilian life.
+Their Muckinbudin farm was remote from the town and facilities.
+Elizabeth ‘Bet’ Kathleen Mary Rogers died Geraldton 21 June 1991.
 Both Eric and Bet were buried at Northampton Cemetery.

 ‘Buck’ Rogers died in 1972.